 What is a prostate-specific antigen (PSA)?

-What constitutes an elevated prostate-specific antigen (PSA)?
+What is considered an elevated prostate-specific antigen (PSA) level?

 Symptoms and Causes

-- An enlarged prostate and prostate inflammation (prostatitis).
+- Prostate enlargement and inflammation (prostatitis).

 - Urinary tract infection.